Sara-Sundin/SizeMeApp/README.md

 ![Confirm Reset Desktop](assets/images_readme/confirm_reset_desktop.jpg)

 ### Dashboard
 The dashboard provides a centralized space for users to manage their measurements securely.
+When signed up the user gets directed straight to the dashboard with a dynamic welcome heading.
+If a returing visitor the heading states "Welcome back".
 The "Body Measurements" section, hidden by default for privacy, allows users to enter, update, and delete their size data.
 Additionally, the dashboard includes an avatar generator and a direct link to the SizeMeApp application for accurate size recommendations.

 ![Dashboard Desktop](assets/images_readme/dashboard_desktop.jpg)